 Lost wages refers to the money you were unable to earn due to your injuries after a car accident.
 This is your salary or hourly income, as well as overtime, bonuses, commissions, or tips you missed out on.
 It also includes any sick days or other paid time off you used while you were too injured to work, as well as the retirement fund contributions you would have made.

 Calculating pure lost wages is rather simple.
 You take the amount of money you would usually receive per hour, and multiply it by the number of hours you missed.
 For instance, let’s say you work in a warehouse making $30,000 a year.
 That’s approximately $14 an hour.
-Let’s also assume you are unable to work for two weeks, so you lost 80 hours of work.
+Let’s also assume you are unable to work for two weeks, and so you missed 80 hours of work.

 The Difference Between Lost Wages and Lost Earning Capacity